doitintl/iris3/README.md

 ## Labeling existing resources

 * When you first use Iris, you may want to label all existing resources.
 Iris does not do this by default.
-* To do this, deploy Iris with `label_all_on_cron: True` and wait for the next scheduled run, or manually trigger a run   through Cloud Scheduler.
-* Thenּ, you may want to then **redeploy** Iris with `label_all_on_cron: False`, to avoid the resource consumption of  relabeling all resources with the same label every day forever.
+* To do this, publish a PubSub message (the content doesn't matter) to `iris_label_all_topic`, for example with `gcloud pubsub topics publish iris_label_all_topic --message=labelall --project $PROJECT_ID` (substituting the project ID where Iris is deployed.)
+Of course, you will need to have permissions to publish that message.

 # Supported Google Cloud resources